-To help reduce odor impacts from this project, fragrant plants will be planted on the property to try masking off-site odor drift.
-The processing facility as well as the greenhouses, which will be holding flowered cannabis plants, will have fans and carbon filters/air scrubbers installed to prevent odors from leaving the premises during all processing phases.
+To help reduce odor impacts from this project, native vegetation will be maintained around the property to try masking off-site odor drift.
+The processing facility, which will be holding flowered cannabis plants, will have fans and carbon filters/air scrubbers installed to prevent odors from leaving the premises during all processing phases.
+The greenhouses will also be equipped with filters to further mitigate any odors during peak grow times.

-All air filtration and odor mitigation equipment will be inspected every other month by a Raven Hill Gardens supervisor to ensure each one is running as efficiently as possible.
+All air filtration and odor mitigation equipment will be inspected every other month by a WeGrow supervisor to ensure each one is running as efficiently as possible.
 All carbon filters/air scrubbers will be replaced each quarter.
-Raven Hill Gardens supervisory staff will log and maintain accurate records of the replacement/ repairs to any odor mitigation system and retain records for at least three years.
-Annually RHG's managerial staff will review all documentation pertaining to the performance of the equipment to determine if there are anyways to further improve odor mitigations.
-All data and information will be made available to Lake County and/or Lake County Air Quality Management District officials upon request.
+WeGrow supervisory staff will log and maintain accurate records of the replacement/repairs to any odor mitigation system and retain records for at least three years.
+Annually the managerial staff will review all documentation pertaining to the performance of the equipment to determine if there are anyways to further improve odor mitigations.